Log-in/Sign-up

 While this class is neither reading nor writing intensive you will be required to do both.
 Students report spending 1 - 2 hours per day, on average, on AP Statistics.
 Some students may require more or less than that, but plan on allocating time for statistics daily.

 Students are encouraged to ask questions of their peers, the class TAs (previous successful Statistics students) and of me on our discussion board.
 Students utilize the online discussion boards and Discord to interact with classmates, to post any questions they have from the reading material and homework assignments, to answer classmates questions, and most importantly to discuss the interpretation of our results.
-Collaboration within the classroom is ENCOURAGED on homework assignments— the goal is to help everyone understand the material!
+Collaboration within the classroom is ENCOURAGED on homework assignments— the goal is to help everyone understand the material

 LIVE COMPONENT:

 The class is planned with one to two weekly live sessions per week most weeks, with no live classes on an exam day.
 This is a one-hour live lecture/interactive session where the instructor will present concepts which are covered in corresponding chapters; where students will work through statistical problems that they might see on the AP Stats exam, or explore the statistical aspects of current studies.
 In these sessions students will have the opportunity to ask questions and interact with the instructor and one another, and discussion is encouraged.
 Live sessions are presented through the Zoom platform which is easily accessible.
 Although the live session recordings will be available throughout the year, students are encouraged to participate in the actual live sessions.
 Attendance in the live sessions is not required, but strongly encouraged.
 Videos of live sessions will be available for download later for students who need to review a concept or wish to learn from the live session at a more convenient time.
+This format is convenient for students who have to work around sports, music, drama, or other commitments, as long they they have the appropriate amount of time available for the week.

 Office Hours: